28 Weeks Pregnant: Baby is as big as an eggplant!

 At 28 weeks pregnant, you enter the third trimester.

-Your baby can blink and dream and you might experience sciatica, melasma, and sensitive skin.
+Your baby can blink and dream, and you might be experiencing sciatica, melasma, and sensitive skin.

 At 28 weeks pregnant, it’s time to say “Hola, third trimester!”… and “Sayonara” to your feet!